YJPL/film-storyboards/_posts/2017-07-23-japanese-anime-storyboard-templates.md

 [Get this InDesign Japanese anime storyboard template for 2.00:1 films](https://gum.co/Ghibli_Jp_idml_2x1)

-<span style="font-size: 1.2em; font-weight: 600;">idml is compatible with ALL InDesign versions since version 4 up to the current one (INDESIGN CC 2020).
-Apple Pages templates (.template) only work on Mac.</span>
+#### idml is compatible with ALL InDesign versions since version 4 up to the current one (INDESIGN CC 2020).
+Apple Pages templates (.template) only work on Mac.

-#### You should have the template font(s) installed on your machine for the InDesign templates to work properly.
+##### You should have the template font(s) installed on your machine for the InDesign templates to work properly.

 Check out the [film treatment & storyboard templates shop](https://gumroad.com/storyboards) to see all the other available templates.